laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 Here things became more familiar for me.
 There are two processes I wanted to automate:

-- Verifying the changes we're pushing on a pull request are standardized
+- Verifying the changes we're pushing on a pull request are standardized.
-- Deploying the changes when they've been merged
+- Deploying the changes when they've been merged.

 For the first, we run formatters and check that gatsby can build without throwing an error.